hupo376787/Everything-HTTP-Server-WebUI-Improved/README.md

 # Extra
-For better experience, you can use [`TailScale`](https://tailscale.com/) from everywhere in the planet.
+For better experience, you can use [`TailScale`](https://tailscale.com/) to visit your files from everywhere in the planet.